How to keep kids safe at home?

-This is easily the most common advice ever, but make sure to secure your sockets with covers and keep cables (such as chargers), as well as irons, and hair styling appliances at places where children would not easily access them.
-If you’ve been ironing your clothes, never leave the hot iron unattended.
+This is easily the most common advice ever, but make sure to secure your sockets with covers and keep cables (such as chargers),1, and hair styling appliances at places where children would not easily access them.
+If you've been ironing your clothes, never leave the hot iron unattended.

 Inhaling smoke and burning themselves are two equally dangerous hazards for children.
 This is way you have to make sure lighters, matches and flammable liquids are always kept out of reach.
 Never allow children close to candles and heaters, even if you plan to be in the same room, as kids can often be faster than you could imagine.
 Finally, install a fire alarm and invest in a fire extinguisher.

 Teach your children to never open the front door, even if they think it's a relative.
 They should always come and get you to open the door.
 Explain to them that friends won't mind waiting a couple of minutes on the door.

 Having a child is a wonderful gift, yet we can never truly stop worrying about them, regardless of how old they are.
 While we can't always protect them from every danger out there, we can at least make sure our home is safe and secure for them.